History of gunpowder: Arquebus and musket

 The arquebus was a firearm that appeared in Europe and the Ottoman Empire in the early 15th century.
-Its name is derived from the German word Hackenbüchse.
+Its name is derived from the German word Hakenbüchse.
 Although the term arquebus was applied to many different forms of firearms from the 15th to 17th centuries, it was originally used to describe "a hand-gun with a hook-like projection or lug on its under surface, useful for steadying it against battlements or other objects when firing."
 These "hook guns" were in their earliest forms defensive weapons mounted on German city walls in the early 1400s, but by the late 1400s had transitioned into handheld firearms, with heavier variants known as "muskets" that were fired from resting Y-shaped supports appearing by the early 1500s.

 The musket was able to penetrate all forms of armor available at the time, making armor obsolete, and as a consequence the heavy musket as well.
 Although there is relatively little to no difference in design between arquebus and musket except in size and strength, it was the term musket which remained in use up into the 1800s.
 It may not be completely inaccurate to suggest that the musket was in its fabrication simply a larger arquebus.
 At least on one occasion the musket and arquebus have been used interchangeably to refer to the same weapon, and even referred to as an "arquebus musket."
 A Habsburg commander in the mid-1560s once referred to muskets as "double arquebuses."
 The definition of arquebus and similar firearms is therefore quite convoluted as the term has been applied to different sorts of firearms as well as acquiring several names like hackbut, harquebus, schiopo, sclopus, tüfenk, tofak, matchlock, and firelock.
 Some say that the hackbut was a forerunner of the arquebus.

 The dating of the matchlock firing mechanism's first appearance is disputed.
 The first references to the use of what may have been arquebuses (tüfek) by the Janissary corps of the Ottoman army date them from 1394 to 1465.
 However it's unclear whether these were arquebuses or small cannons as late as 1444, but the fact that they were listed separate from cannons in mid-15th century inventories suggest they were handheld firearms.
 In Europe, a shoulder stock, probably inspired by the crossbow stock, was added to the arquebus around 1470 and the appearance of the matchlock mechanism is dated to a little before 1475.
 The matchlock arquebus was the first firearm equipped with a trigger mechanism.
 It is also considered to be the first portable shoulder-arms firearm.